What’s Covered by My Homeowner’s Insurance Policy?

-If your home has been damaged by water, fire, or a storm, it can be hard to navigate the insurance process.
+When your home is damaged by natural events, we know it can make you frustrated, sad, and stressed.
+And the insurance process can only add to that stress.
 What does your insurance policy cover?
 What isn’t covered?
 If your home is damaged, how much should you actually pay?
+These questions can be overwhelming and leave you wondering where to start.
 Here’s a brief overview of what’s covered (and what’s not) under the most basic homeowner’s insurance policy to give you an idea of how the insurance process works.

 What Is the Most Common Insurance Policy?

 While each insurance company is different, the most common homeowner’s insurance policy is the HO-3.
 The HO-3 policy covers most basic damages to your home, including water damage, fire and smoke damage, and storm damage.
-However, there are a few exceptions.
+This coverage plan covers your home’s structure, your personal belongings and liability in the event of damage or injury.
+Typically, an HO-3 policy will also cover additional living expenses and protection for other structures on your property

 Water damage because of weather or in-home appliances are often covered by the HO-3 policy.
+It can help cover water damage if the cause is sudden and accidental.
 This means your insurance covers water damage caused by:

 - Burst pipes